MyEtherWallet/knowledge-base-v3/example/content/FAQ/how-do-i-move-from-coinbase-to-myetherwallet.md

 /*
-Title: How do I move from Coinbase to MyEtherWallet?
-[Exchange/Hosted Wallet -> MEW]
+Title: Transferring from an Exchange to MyEtherWallet?
 Sort: 2
 */

+How do I move from Coinbase to MyEtherWallet?
+[Exchange/Hosted Wallet -> MEW]

 So you want to hold your own funds?